JulienfLeBoucher/OC_food_application/application_idea.md

 ***
 FEATURES :

 - On scanning a product, compare the quantity of sugar per 100 g with the quantity of sugars per 100 g in similar products.

-It then eventually pinpoint to an healthier set of products. *(BONUS : available in the store ? in the same category and larger categories?).*
+- Eventually pinpoint to an healthier set of products. *(BONUS : available in the store ? in the same category and larger categories?).*

 - Give the user an insight of the absolute sugar quantity in the product, or even better, of the quantity found in one item of the product.
 (Is it a lot compared to a reasonable daily intake?)